Skip to main content

 Human Services, Homelessness, and Criminal Justice Action Plan

-Shared Vision: Homelessness is brief, rare, and non-recurring.
-It is essential that systems—criminal justice, behavioral health treatment, workforce, housing and temporary shelter—are functional and intersect for efficiency and effectiveness.
+Shared Vision of the Plan: Homelessness is brief, rare, and non-recurring.
+It is essential that systems—criminal justice, behavioral health treatment, workforce, housing, and temporary shelter—are functional and intersect for efficiency and effectiveness.

 Our Goals